 - Having found a faculty supervisor, students need to develop, with their input, an Independent Study proposal that includes all of the following:

 |Requirements for an Independent Study Proposal|

-- All the above should be sent, as a Microsoft Word document, to Litty Paxton, Associate Dean of Undergraduate Studies, by no later than the first day of classes in any given semester.
+- All the above should be sent, as a Microsoft Word document, to Basha Starr, Registrar and Associate Director of Student Services, by no later than the first day of classes in any given semester.
 Applicants are strongly encouraged to submit their proposals sooner in order to get feedback and make any requested revisions.

 Highlight of the Major

 “The Independent Study where I had the opportunity to work with Professor Eisenhower has been the highlight of the major for me so far.
 This class gave me the opportunity to conduct research and get a better understanding of how to structure a complex paper.
 In addition, I managed to actually put into practice many of the concepts I had learned thus far.” — Eduardo Loureiro C'22, São Paulo, Brazil